nodeGame/nodegame/doc/README.md

 | **State B** | Game)	     | Step 1, Step2, Step3	| x10 rounds  |
 | **State C** | Debrief	     | Step 1  	 	        | x1 round    |

-It is possible to associate other properties to each game state, however they may depends on the additianal modules installed with nodeGame.
+It is possible to associate other properties to each game state, however they may depend on the additianal modules installed with nodeGame.
 Common extensions are the `timer`, or `done` properties, explained later.

 #### Game Messages

 Games are played exchanging messages between players.
 All messages pass through the server, which routes them to the correct receiver.
 Whenever a message is received an event is raised informing that such a event has just event.
-Writing a game reduces to emitting and catching the events you are interested in.
+Writing a game consists simply in emitting and catching the events you are interested in.

 ##### What are events?